Once more unto the breach

 So I need to build something that will allow me to find purpose.
 I have an idea of what it can be.
 I'm still fleshing it out, but it's the first thing in some time that really excites me, and if successful it will allow me to leverage specific skills that I haven't really had a chance to use in many years.
 So I'm starting.
 I'll announce it here when I'm ready for the world to see.
 This time feels different.

 It was a good plan!
-I am happy to say I failed at it!
-Maybe not in the way you might think though...
+I’m happy to report that I failed at it!
+Just not in the way you might expect.

-Without further ado, allow me to introduce Athencia and MSP Ascent to you.
+So, allow me to introduce Athencia and MSP Ascent.

 If you're interested in learning more about what I'm doing, drop me a note via email or DM me on X.